OpenProCramMaker/VmBackup/README.md

 ### Common cronjob examples

-Run backup once a week with no report
+Run backup once a week with no email report
 `10 0 * * 6 /mnt/VmBackup/VmBackup.py >>/dev/null 2>&1`

-Run backup once a week and let cron send email with output on every run
+Run backup once a week and let cron send email report on every run
 `10 0 * * 6 /mnt/VmBackup/VmBackup.py`

 Run backup once a week and let cron send email only if there are warnings or errors